KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202502071005 ch5 Applying Newton's Laws.md

 It is easier to move something on a cart, but how much easier? we can define a **coefficient of rolling friction** $\mu_r$, which is the horizontal force needed for constant speed on a flat surface divided by the upward normal force exerted by the surface.

 ## Fluid Resistance and Terminal Speed
 **Fluid Resistance**, the force that a fluid (a gas or liquid) exerts on an object moving through it.
+The moving object exerts a force on the fluid to push it out of the way.
+By Newton's third law, the fluid pushes back on the object with an equal and opposite force.

 # 5.4 Dynamics of Circular Motion